Skip to main content

 • Create and edit conditional probability distributions

 It only saves the spec once you click “Save”: this creates a new numbered version of the spec.
-You can select current or past versions of the spec when configuring a run.
+You can select any version when configuring a run.

 For single-file datasets containing SQL schema and query columns, these columns will be automatically recognized.
 This works if there is one SQL schema column and one or more query columns corresponding to the schema.
 Verify SQL column detection in Specs -> click on Spec -> “Advanced Settings” at the bottom of the page.
 If correct columns are selected there, all generated schemas and queries are guaranteed to be valid in MySQL, SQLite, and PostgreSQL.